 – Don’t take yourself too seriously

 – Cultivate self-awareness and introspection.
-Reflect about your inner being, what you think, what you feel, in what states of mind you are, what you like to do, what you enjoy… Know thyself.
-Ask for feedback, talk about your blind spots with people you know, hire a coach, engage a mentor, visit a counselor… Know, but don’t judge yourself.
+Reflect on your inner being, what you think, what you feel, in what states of mind you are, what you like to do, and what you enjoy… Know thyself.
+Ask for feedback, talk about your blind spots with people you know, hire a coach, engage a mentor, visit a counsellor… Know, but don’t judge yourself.

 – Practice compassion with yourself and others.

 – Start a blog or some other creative endeavour.
 It works for me, at least.
 I’m showing some vulnerability by writing this post and publishing it for everyone to see, and it feels scary but also liberating.

 Talking about vulnerability, compassion, and self-love may sound like spiritual New Age mumbo-jumbo, but it isn’t.
 It is really a super-power, and it should be part of the future leader’s toolkit or anybody’s toolkit for that matter.

 Being aware of our vulnerability and displaying it enhances our Emotional Intelligence (EQ).
 EQ is about being aware of our and others’ emotional state and managing our emotions and our relationships with others based on that knowledge.
 By being aware of our vulnerability, we connect better with our inner states and learn more about ourselves.
 By displaying our vulnerability to others, we connect better with them and make ourselves more approachable.

 In a world increasingly dominated by machines and when more and more people are feeling alienated and unhappy, two things are becoming more and more critical: self-awareness and human relationships.
 Vulnerability helps us in both, as it allows us to connect better with ourselves and with others.
 That’s why it will be an increasingly important super-power, today and in the future.